TumisangTsheole/BookThread/README.md

 Every character typed into the comment input box triggers a re-render of the thread.
 This is an issue caused by state being structured in a way that couples the input value to the parent component.
 The comment input state should be isolated so that typing does not cause the comment list to re-render on each keystroke.

+**Lack of Book References in some Thread tyoes**

+There are Thread type/s that do not show the book being referenced.